guilhermegarcia/r/word_generator.md

 # Other possible onsets should be added

-# Sequences not allowed (a vector with sequences you don't want)
+# Sequences not allowed (a vector with sequences you don't want)---this uses regular expressions

 out = c('quu', '^lh', '^nh', 'guu', 'quo', 'guo', 'll', 'mm', 'nn', 'sz', 'ç[bcdefghijklmnopqrstuvxz]')